Ziddykins/LegendOfAetheria/README.md

 # Getting Started

-> [!CAUTION]
-> The autoinstaller is a work-in-progress; don't run it until this banner is gone.
-> Manual steps will be provided shortly.

-> [!IMPORTANT]
-> The recommended method for getting this up and running is using the [AutoInstaller](#AutoInstaller),
-> however step-by-step Manual instructions will be covered later.
+The recommended method for getting this up and running is using the [AutoInstaller](#AutoInstaller), however step-by-step Manual instructions will be covered later.

-> [!NOTE]
-> For best results, this should be run on a fresh install of Debian or Windows.

 ## Download